What Are You Doing?

 Illustrated by Manuel Monroy

+Elisa Amado has written a perfect introduction to the pleasures and uses of the written word.
 Set in a delightfully retro world by illustrator Manuel Monroy, this book is a true celebration of reading.

 Elisa Amado is a Guatemalan-born author and translator.
-She has written Un barrilete para el Día de los muertos / Barrilete: A Kite for the Day of the Dead, Cousins (Primas) and Tricycle (El triciclo), which is on the Américas Award Commended List and is a USBBY Outstanding International Book.
-Her most recent books are What Are You Doing? and Why Are You Doing That?.
-Elisa lives in Toronto, Ontario.
+She has written Barrilete: A Kite for the Day of the Dead / Un barrilete para el Día de los muertos, Cousins (Primas) and Tricycle (El triciclo), which is on the Américas Award Commended List and is a USBBY Outstanding International Book.
+She is also the author of Why Are You Doing That?.
+She lives in Toronto.